VDIWarmUp improves logon times for users by pre-logging onto the VM at system startup.

 VDIWarmUp.exe and supporting files are located in C:\Program Files\Chawn\VDIWarmUp

-The profile logon script (VDIWarmUp.cmd) is located in C:\Windows\System32\Repl\Import\Scripts
+The profile logon script (VDIWarmUp.cmd) and Add-AppXpackages.ps1 scripts are located in C:\Windows\System32\Repl\Import\Scripts

 Modify VDIWarmUp.cmd based on your application environment.
 It is recommeded to retain the shutdown /l command for a faster log off, instead of waiting for the session duration (RDPTIMEOUT)to expire.